Zenith-the-realest/school-vault/Notes/History/Nazi control through terror and propaganda.md

 As a result, most Germans accepted the new regime - either due to **fear** or **agreement** with the Nazis.

 > The Nazis used terror to get the German people to conform.

+# Who was the **Minister of Propaganda,** and what did he do?

+- The Minister of Propaganda was **Josef Goebbels,** and promoted many Nazi ideas.
+    - One of these was the perpetuation of the **"Hitler myth,"** which portrayed Hitler as the saviour of Germany.
+- There were also other events, such as the **Nu**